LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 method's type constraint for that parameter.
-If the parameter value is acceptable according to this constraint (a lack of a type constraint on a parameter means that any type is valid for that position), then the method remains in the set of valid methods, else it is removed.
+If the parameter value is acceptable according to this constraint (a lack of a type constraint on a parameter means that any type is valid for that position), then the method remains in the set of valid methods, otherwise it is removed.
 For each parameter position, methods which accept, at most, fewer than that number of parameters are also removed from the valid set.